 The new location

-How far will the boiler need moving?
+How far will the boiler need moving and will it have access to a waste pipe?
 The distance that the boiler has to move will affect the amount of pipework that’s needed to reroute the connection to the mains.
 These pipes are made from copper, which is an expensive material to source.
-Longer distances will also involve more work for a gas engineer, meaning the cost of labour will increase.
+Longer distances will also involve more work for a gas engineer, meaning additional costs of labour.

 For these reasons, the cost of moving a boiler from upstairs to downstairs (or vice versa) is greater than simply relocating it to a new position in the same room.